Thursday, April 28, 2016

 Sunday, April 3, 2016

-It was a storybook ending at the TD Garden back in December as Kobe Bryant's dagger 3-ball with 1:40 left in the fourth quarter to put his Lakers up for good also proved to be the game winner over the Celtics in his final appearance in Boston.
+It was a storybook type of ending at the TD Garden back in December, as Kobe Bryant hit a dagger 3-pointer with 1:40 left in the fourth quarter to put his Lakers up for good.
+A familiar shot we've become so accustomed to seeing, which turned out to be the game winner over the Celtics in his final appearance as an active Lakers player in Boston.

 Saturday, April 2, 2016